So you’ve got yourself a pair (or any number) of active speakers and are wondering if it’s okay to leave them turned on when they’re not in use.

 The third reason to keep speakers off when not in use is the MTBF (Mean Time Between Failures) factor of each electronic appliance.
-We tend to think that, since there is no mechanical movement, electronic equipment doesn’t “wear out”.
+Since there is no mechanical movement, we tend to think that electronic equipment doesn’t “wear out”.

 This is a mistake; electronic appliances do wear out.
 This wearing out is what the MTBF aims to address.
 If you check on the owner’s manual of your speaker, you’ll find this acronym next to a number expressed in hours.
 For example, it could be something like MTBF: 2,500 hours.